Arjunkhera/Notes/programming/javascript/gettingStarted.md

 // single line execution
 // cannot add straightaway in script as will be executed before document is loaded
 // we need it to be executed after document is executed
-// so we the following
+// so we add the following line window.addEventListener('load', onDocumentLoad);
-window.addEventListener('load', onDocumentLoad);
 ```